|

 Putnam's argument depends on paradoxes (the most famous being the twin paradox) that are the results of moving observers having different ideas about what events in their view correspond to "now."
 They have different "planes of simultaneity."
 "Now" means they have synchronized their clocks according to Einstein's famous procedure.

 A moving observer B thinks some event in his plane of simultaneous events is in B's future.
-At the same (cosmic time) moment A thinks that B is in his (A's) plane of simultaneity.
+At the same (cosmic time) moment, an observer A thinks that B is in his (A's) plane of simultaneity.

 Putnam says